LiferayCloud/client-extensions-deep-dive-devcon-2023/client-extensions/ticket-theme-css/README.markdown

     `../../gradlew clean deployDev packageRunServe`

 2. Enable the Browsersync javascript extension.
-It is named "Tickets Theme Live JS" and needs to be added to whatever context you are using to test (e.g. you can add it to all pages or just the page you are testing)
+It is named "Ticket Theme Live JS" and needs to be added to whatever context you are using to test (e.g. you can add it to all pages or just the page you are testing)

 3. Update scss files - the css changes should show automatically